The 1st Cheeky Fest happened in Kingston on Thurs, 29th Aug '24.

 Now I’m starting to think about the next one next year.
 Should it be at the same venue?
 Should the next one be in aid of the same charity or a different one?
 How should I decide?
 Should I let the Cheeky Fest community decide?
 Should it be for Cheeky Fest so we can pay performers & hire a venue?

-How can I make it more financially sustainable for me / Cheeky?
-Earlier this year, Alejandro offered 3 proposals to help me; I chose the cheapest (£1000); I’m halfway through paying him.
+How can I make it more financially sustainable for me?
+Alejandro offered 3 proposals to help me; I chose the cheapest (6 x 166 = £1000); I’'ve got 1 more payment to make on 5 Nov 24.

-*I had agreed to pay Jessie £50 to over transport.
-I thought it would be fair to pay the others as well - even though they'd agreed to play for free, I paid each act; £40 for Adam, £40 for Conor, £40 for Dead Bloodcells (£20 each).
-Part of my purpose for Cheeky Fest is to help artists, musicians & performers to support themselves so it's imperative for me to pay them.
+*I'd agreed to pay Jessie £50 to over transport.
+I thought it would be fair to pay the others as well, even though they'd agreed to play for free.
+I paid the other Acts £40 each; Adam, Conor, Dead Bloodcells (£20 each) & Paradise Taxi (£10 each).
+Part of my purpose for Cheeky Fest is to help artists, musicians & performers to support themselves; it's imperative to pay them.

 Sponsor, anyone?
 Easter?
 Who’s coming?